 A DHCP server (like your router) uses a MAC address to assign an IP address to a network adapter.
 Without MAC, an adapter can’t get an IP address.
 Without an IP address, the device can’t connect at all.

-MAC can also be used to reserve a particular IP address for an adapter.
-When this happens within the network, the adapter will get the same IP address each time it connects.
-This IP reservation feature is quite useful for an advanced home network.
+You can also use the MAC to reserve a particular IP address for an adapter within a local network.
+When this happens within the network, the device will get the same IP address each time it connects.
+This IP reservation feature is quite useful for advanced network applications.

 Conversely, you can also use MAC to deny (or explicitly allow) access to an adapter via MAC filtering, a kind of a security feature.
 “Kind of” because it’s not absolutely secure since you can actually “change” this address as shown below.